yangshun/tech-interview-handbook/contents/algorithms/sorting-searching.md

 title: Sorting and Searching
 ---

+## Tips

+When a given sequence is in a sorted order (be it ascending or descending), using binary search should be one of the first things that come to your mind.

 ## Sample questions

 - Sorting search results on a page given a certain set of criteria.